hammerheim-game/hammerheim-rules/3-warbands/cult-of-khaine.md

 valuable training opportunity.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |5 3 3 3 3 1 5 1 8
-Weapons/Armor: Shades may be armed with weapons and armor chosen from the Shades Equipment list.
+Weapons/Armour: Shades may be armed with weapons and armour chosen from the Shades Equipment list.
 Special Rules
 Natural Stealth: The first thing that Dark Elf Scouts master is the art of moving without being seen or heard.
 If a Dark Elf